vidhya-21-12/Spring-Sample-TaskList-RestApi/README.md

  ## API and Url:

- Run the project through the IDE and head out to http://localhost:8080 Find the end in NameSpaceConstant Folder.
+ 1.Run the project through the IDE and head out to http://localhost:8080

+ 2.Find the end in NameSpaceConstant Folder.

 ## Postman Collections: